Accurate Measurement Of Inventory Can Save Aggregates Producers Time And Money.

 “We use the Kespry Drone System to measure stockpiles, manage inventory and for pit planning, as well as surveying new and existing quarry locations for construction projects across Alberta Canada,” said Chris Hendsbee, crushing operations manager for Wapiti Gravel Suppliers.

-Accurate measurement of inventory ensure that you never have to write down thousands of dollars in losses, or reconcile end-of-quarter discrepancies, according to the experts at Krespy.
+Accurate measurement of inventory ensures that you never have to write down thousands of dollars in losses, or reconcile end-of-quarter discrepancies, according to the experts at Krespy.
 And that is something worth thinking about.